aaron-grau/curic/ruby/projects/word_chains/README.md

 Let's write a class `WordChainer`.

 Begin writing the `#initialize(dictionary_file_name)` method.
-Read in the [dictionary file](dictionary).
+Read in the [dictionary file][dictionary].
 Store the array of dictionary words in an instance variable (e.g., `@dictionary`).

 Next, write a helper method `adjacent_words(word)`.
 This should